KWLEvans/CODEpendency/README.md

 # CODEpendency

-CODEpendency is a fun and engaging study platform that was developed to help Epicodus students prepare for technical interviews.
+CODEpendency is a fun and engaging platform that was developed to help Epicodus students prepare for technical interviews.

 4/10/17 - 4/13/17